Graduate Aptitude Test in Engineering: Financial assistance in post-graduate programs

 The GATE is used as a requirement for financial assistance (e.g. scholarships) for a number of programs, though criteria differ by admitting institution.
 In December 2015, the University Grants Commission and MHRD announced that the scholarship for GATE-qualified master's degree students is increased by 56% from ₹8000 per month to ₹12400 per month.

 Eligibility

-The following students are eligible to take GATE:
+The following students are eligible to take the GATE exam: